-The best mountain bike lights for 2017/2018 - MBR
+The best mountain bike lights for 2018 night riding - MBR

 Here’s our test of the best lights on the market

 Bombing around the woods in the dark may seem like a mad thing to do, but night riding is great.
-Here’s our pick of the best mountain bike lights.
+And you can’t do it without a proper beam – so here’s our pick of the best mountain bike lights.

 There isn’t a huge amount to look forward to with winter mountain biking in the UK, but night riding must rate pretty highly on that diminutive list.
 Hitting the trails when everyone else is tucked up at home watching trashy telly, seeing the stars, startling the wildlife and getting your exercise in through the week is all part of the joy, but you will need some pretty serious hardware if you want to ride at anything like your normal pace.